The fourth moment theorem on the Poisson space: Elements of stochastic analysis on the Poisson space

 \subsection{Combining $L^1$ and $L^2$ techniques}

 The following result provides an explicit representation of the carr\'{e}-du-champ operator $\Gamma$ in terms of $\Gamma_0$, as introduced in \eqref{e:Gamma0}.
-Although such a characterization follows quite straightforwardly from the (classical) results and definitions provided above, we were not able to locate it in the existing literature, and we will therefore provide a full proof.
+Although such a characterization follows quite straightforwardly from the (classical) results and definitions provided above, we were not able to locate it in the existing literature { (at least not at our level of generality --- see e.g. \cite[Proposition 4.7]{BDbook} for a similar statement in a more restrictive setting)} and we will therefore provide a full proof.
 It is one of the staples of our approach.

 \begin{prop} For all $F,G\in\dom L$ such that $FG\in\dom L$ and we have that $DF= D^+ F, \, DG= D^+G$, in such a way that $DF\, DG = D^+F\, D^+G \in L^1(\Prob\otimes\mu)$, and

 where $\Gamma_0$ is defined in \eqref{e:Gamma0}. \end{prop} In order to prove Proposition \ref{cdcform}, we state the following lemma which will be exploited in several occasions.